nwinnie450/Research/README.md

 **Built with ❤️ for the blockchain community**

-*Empowering better blockchain decisions through AI-powered insights*
+*Empowering better blockchain decisions through AI-powered insights*# BCResearch_Update